Kllicks/PoliFactual/README.md

 ## Future Edits

 Adjust footer links/content
 - Currently several links in the footer do not redirect to another page.
-Due to time constraints we have decided to adjst the links after demo day
+Due to time constraints we have decided to adjust the links after demo day

 Comment portions of code that need more clarification and clean up files
- - Several componenets found in the code are class components, when in fact they could be fucntional components.
+ - Several componenets found in the code are class components, when in fact they should be functional components.
- - Several imports in files are not used
+ - Several imports in files are not used.
+Review if they will be used in the future ideas.
+If not, we will remove them.
- - Replacing .then code snippets to Async and Await
+ - Replacing .then with Async and Await

 ## Acknowledgments

 * Chris, Aylin, and Ian for the help debugging!
-* Bootstrap is a headache at times